-- · K-3 dismisses at 11:45 am and K-4 dismisses at 12 noon. - All students in K3 and K4 not picked up within 10 minutes of dismissal time will be moved to the After Care Room located in the left side of Portable # 5 and regular charges for this program will apply. - $\circ\,$ Please park and wait for your child at the end of the ramp leading to the portables. - \cdot K5 8th and After Care dismisses at 2:45 pm.
-Wednesday dismissal is at 1:45. - Car Line: Post your family name sign on the front dashboard. - Back Door: A staff member will call for your child to come to the back door to place in your care.
-You may be asked to present ID for clearance to pick up.
-Students must remain with their class until the teacher calls their name.
+- \cdot K-3 dismisses at 11:45 am and K-4 dismisses at 12 noon. - All students in K3 and K4 not picked up within 10 minutes of dismissal time will be moved to the After Care Room and regular charges for this program will apply. - Please park and wait for your child at the church. - \cdot K5 8th and After Care dismisses at 2:45 pm.
+Wednesday dismissal is at 1:45. - Car Line: Post your family name sign on the front dashboard. - Back Door: A staff member will call for your child to come to the back door to - place in your care.
+You may be asked to present ID for clearance to pick up. - Students must remain with their class until the teacher calls their name.
 Students should listen closely and be prepared to get into the car promptly. - For the safety of our children, students are NOT allowed to open the back trunk or back hatch to load backpacks and/or other materials.
-Everything is to be loaded through the back passenger door of the car. - Students are not allowed to use the playground before or after school, unless they are part of the Extended Day program or a school supervised activity. - · Rainy Day Dismissal
+Everything is to be loaded through the back passenger door of the car. - Students are not allowed to use the playground before or after school, unless they are part of the Extended Day program or a school supervised activity.

+· Rainy Day Dismissal

-\circ Please follow the car line and your child will be brought to your car. \circ In the event of lightning, students will not be walked to the car.
+- $\circ~$ Please follow the car line and your child will be brought to your car. - \circ In the event of lightning, students will not be walked to the car.
 This is for the safety of children and staff.
 At your discretion, you may get out of the car and pick up your child.